All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-Recall that a structure $\str{A}$ is \emph{$\omega$-categorical} if the automorphism group of $\str{A}$ has only finitely many orbits on $n$-tuples, for every $n$.
-The ultrahomogeneous and $\omega$-categorical classes are closely related to classes with Ramsey lifts as shown by the following easy proposition which exemplifies the Ramsey relevance of these model-theoretic notions. \begin{prop}[\cite{Nevsetvril1989a}] Let $\mathcal K$ be a hereditary Ramsey class with joint embedding property.
-Then $\mathcal K$ is an amalgamation class. \end{prop} This (by now) easy observation provided a link of combinatorics of Ramsey classes and their model-theoretic properties.
-It was discovered in order to characterise Ramsey classes of graphs.
-The link provided to be vital and a decade later it led to the characterisation programme for Ramsey classes~\cite{Nevsetril2005} and to an important connection with topological dynamics~\cite{Kechris2005}.
+Recall that a structure $\str{A}$ is \emph{$\omega$-categorical} if for every $n$ the automorphism group of $\str{A}$ has only finitely many orbits on $n$-tuples.
+Ultrahomogeneous and $\omega$-categorical classes are closely related to classes with Ramsey lifts as shown by the following proposition which exemplifies relevance of these model-theoretic notions for Ramsey theory. \begin{prop}[\cite{Nevsetvril1989a}, see also \cite{Nevsetril2005,Kechris2005} for the general statement] Let $\mathcal K$ be a hereditary Ramsey class with the joint embedding property.
+Then $\mathcal K$ is an amalgamation class. \end{prop} This (by now) easy observation, which was discovered in order to characterise Ramsey classes of graphs, provided a link between the combinatorics of Ramsey classes and their model-theoretic properties.
+The link proved to be vital and a decade later it led to the characterisation programme of Ramsey classes~\cite{Nevsetril2005} and to an important connection with topological dynamics~\cite{Kechris2005}.

-\subsection{Ramsey lifts and the Ramsey Classification Programme}
+\subsection{Ramsey lifts and the Ramsey classification programme}

-Ages of most ultrahomogeneous structures are not Ramsey for trivial reasons (most frequently simply because they are not rigid enough).
-It is however often possible to extend the language by the order and produce a Ramsey lift.
-This we define now.
+Ages of most ultrahomogeneous structures are not Ramsey for trivial reasons (most frequently simply because they are not rigid enough) and one needs to add some extra information (such as a linear order) in order to make them Ramsey.